 Chain of Responsibility isn't just a good idea - It's the LAW!

-There are many instances of a Chain of Responsibility, but in Australia, and more specifically in Australian Supply Chain, we have associated Chain of Responsibility also known as CoR, with the Heavy Vehicle National Law.
+There are many instances of a Chain of Responsibility, but in Australia, and more specifically in Australian logistics networks, we have associated Chain of Responsibility also known as CoR, with the Heavy Vehicle National Law.

 Ensuring Safety Of Others

-I often talk about CoR training as a key element within any business or PCBU to mitigate the risks of a manager or business itself becoming a target for the Heavy Vehicle Regulator or the Police.
+I often talk about safety or compliance training as a key element within any business or PCBU to mitigate the risks of a manager or business itself becoming a target for the Heavy Vehicle Regulator or the Police.

 Must You Meet Australian Chain of Responsibility?

-As a consultant in CoR my job is to inform and raise awareness of risks and to assist in the mitigation of those risks.
-The Heavy Vehicle National Law is designed to ensure that those who engage in transport activity, do not implicate a bystander or an employee to any risk, that by virtue of the task within any business may subject someone too.
+As consultants in safety, our job is to inform and raise awareness of risks and to assist in the mitigation of those risks.
+The Heavy Vehicle National Law is designed to ensure that those who engage in transport activity, do not implicate a bystander or an employee to any risk, that by virtue of the task within any business may subject someone to.